NDA INFORMATION

 THINKING OF SIGNING AN NDA?

 It has become ’standard’ for lawyers to ask for an NDA in settlement or grievance negotiations.
-But an NDA is NOT a required part of of this process - you do not have to agree and certainly not without thinking through the real consequences of being gagged for ever.
+But an NDA is NOT a required part of an agreement or settlement.
+You do not have to agree (read about the legal decision here) and certainly not without thinking through the real consequences of being gagged for ever.
+People often tell us that they were told that they “must” sign an NDA.
+This is not true.
+Some tell us that they were told that they had to decide by a certain time, often a matter of days.
+The law says that they must be “reasonable” in setting deadlines.
 The only required clause in a settlement agreement is a “release” that says that you agree not to take legal action with regard to the complaint now or in the future.

-Negotiate for a period to think and consult with others.
-This is not high pressure sales!
+• Negotiate for an agreed period to think abut what you want to do and consult with others.
+You can talk to anyone you want before you sign an NDA.
+And remember, legal negotiations should NOT be like high pressure sales!
 You are not required to sign on the spot, but many people feel rushed into agreement.

 A non-disclosure agreement or an NDA is a clause in a document that restricts sharing information with others that is designated as “confidential”.
-This means at minimum the whole agreement and its terms, and sometimes more; for example, the negotiations leading to the resolution, or the underlying circumstances of the complaint or suit.
+This means at minimum the whole agreement and its terms are confidential, and sometimes more; for example, the negotiations leading to the resolution, or the underlying circumstances of the complaint or suit.

 An NDA is a clause inside an agreement.
 These clauses are sometimes referred to as confidentiality or privacy agreements.
-They are rarely described as “non-disclosure” in an agreement because “confidentiality” or “private” sounds less toxic – but it is the same thing.
+Today they are rarely labelled “non-disclosure agreements” but rather “confidentiality agreement” which sounds less toxic – but it is exactly the same thing.

 RECOGNIZING AND UNDERSTANDING AN NDA